Rally107/assignments/README.md

 # assignments
-all assignments for data science is here
+all assignments for data science course is here